kluctl/kluctl/README.md

 and/or clusters.

 The Kluctl CLI then allows to deploy, diff, prune, delete, ... your deployments.

+## GitOps

+If you want to follow a pull based [GitOps](https://kluctl.io/docs/gitops/) flow, then you can use the Kluctl Controller, which then allows you to use `KluctlDeployment` custom resources to define your Kluctl deployments.

+## Kluctl Webui

+Kluctl also offers a [Webui](https://kluctl.io/docs/webui/) that allows you to visualise and control your Kluctl deployments.
+It works for deployments performed by the CLI and for deployments performed via GitOps.

+[Here](https://medium.com/kluctl/introducing-the-kluctl-webui-bcd3ea4b264d) is an introduction to the Webui together with a tutorial.

 ## Where do I start?